nk412/nk412.github.io/src/photoblog/greenland.md

 ::image:bikes.avif(School's out, and now it's time to tear up the high street!)

-::image:wave.avif,wave2.avif(A resident waves at a familiar face.)
+::image:wave.avif(A resident waves at a familiar face.)
 In a town of five thousand people, you cannot walk to the shop without seeing someone you know.

 ::image:fam.avif(School runs at 69° North.)